boxer41a/jj_sha/README.md

 It depends on the JJ\_NATURAL\_xxx classes found [here](http://github.com/boxer41a/jj_naturals).

-To used the example ecf files, set checkout the library to a location identified by the envirnment variable "GITHUB".
+To used the example ecf files, checkout the library to a location identified by the envirnment variable "GITHUB".